-EA:2020/10 (19) Responsible Officer: October 2020 Office of the Auditor General Information Systems Audit - Disaster Recovery Plan Finding We found that the City does not have an ICT disaster recovery plan (DRP).
-Executive Manager Information and Communication Technology Administration will introduce infrastructure services that i capability.
-Disaster recovery continuity processes will then the Information Security Progr 5.
-A formal plan will then be p staff and testing purposes.
-Implication Without an adequate DRP and appropriate testing, there is an increased risk that key business functions and processes may not be restored in a timely manner after a diaruntian affecting the approximate of the City.
-December 2020 On track. a disruption, affecting the operations of the City.
-Recommendation The City should develop and test its DRP to confirm that systems can be recovered in accordance with business expectations and key staff should be familiar with the plan and their specific roles and responsibilities in a disaster situation.
-The results of testing should be recorded, and the relevant actions taken to improve the plan where January 2021 On track.
-Disaster Recover Operational systems (back compliant for onsite back procured to enable transit of storage. necessary.
-Risk Rating (prior to controls) Moderate February 2021 On track.
-Offsite ba commissioned and provid Bandwidth upgrade scheduled Risk Rating (with current controls) Moderate full coverage.
-EA:2020/10 (20) Responsible Officer: October 2020 Office of the Auditor General Information Systems Audit - Business Continuity Plan - Testing Finding We found that appropriate tests of the business continuity plan (BCP) have not been undertaken.
-Due to the lack of testing, the effectiveness of the plans and the City's ability to execute them is unknown.
-Implication Without appropriate testing of the BCP there is an increased risk that key business functions and processes may not operate as expected during a major incident.
-In addition, the key business functions may not be appropriately recover following a major incident.
-This is likely to impact business operations and the delivery of key services.
-Recommendation The City should undertake appropriate tests to verify the effectiveness of the BCP.
-These tests should also verify that key staff are familiar with the plans and their specific roles and responsibilities in a disaster situation.
-The results of these tests should be recorded and the relevant actions taken to improve the plan where necessary.
-Risk Rating (prior to controls) Moderate Moderate Executive Manager Information and Communication Technology Administration notes that interruption to non-library/rec throughout COVID-19 disrupt has been a major incident change to how business fund who continue to work remote part of the City's business cor basis.
-Through improvement infrastructure recovery note Administration will expand bus include system and infrastruct managed services agreement December 2020 On track per EA:2020/10 (19 updated to align with Disaster January 2021 On track.
-February 2021 On track.
+EA:2020/10 (19) Responsible Officer: October 2020 April 2021 Executive Manager Information and Communication Technology Administration will introduce managed backup and Office of the Auditor General Information Systems Audit - Disaster Recovery infrastructure services that include disaster recovery capability.
+Disaster recovery and information security continuity processes will then be will be formalised per the Information Security Program noted in OAG Finding We found that the City does not have an ICT disaster recovery plan (DRP).
+5. A formal plan will then be prepared for publication to staff and testing purposes.
+Implication December 2020 Without an adequate DRP and appropriate testing, there is an increased risk that key business functions and processes may not be restored in a timely manner after On track. a disruption, affecting the operations of the City.
+January 2021 Recommendation On track.
+Disaster Recovery policy now in place.
+Operational systems (backup and recovery) now The City should develop and test its DRP to confirm that systems can be recovered in accordance with business expectations and key staff should be familiar with the compliant for onsite backup.
+Bandwidth upgrade plan and their specific roles and responsibilities in a disaster situation.
+The results of procured to enable transit of backup files for offsite testing should be recorded, and the relevant actions taken to improve the plan where storage. necessary.
+February 2021 Risk Rating (prior to controls) On track.
+Offsite backup/recovery commissioned and providing partial coverage.
+Moderate Bandwidth upgrade scheduled for April 2021 to enable Risk Rating (with current controls) full coverage.
+EA:2020/10 (20) Responsible Officer: October 2020 March 2021 Executive Manager Information and Communication Technology Administration notes that there has been 0% Office of the Auditor General Information Systems Audit - Business Continuity interruption to non-library/recreational facility services throughout COVID-19 disruptions in Perth.
+COVID-19 Plan - Testing has been a major incident and required significant change to how business functions operated.
+City staff Finding who continue to work remotely are effectively testing We found that appropriate tests of the business continuity plan (BCP) have not been part of the City's business continuity systems on a daily undertaken.
+Due to the lack of testing, the effectiveness of the plans and the City's basis.
+Through improvements to data backup and ability to execute them is unknown. infrastructure recovery noted in OAG Finding 20, Administration will expand business continuity testing to Implication Without appropriate testing of the BCP there is an increased risk that key business include system and infrastructure incidents as part of a functions and processes may not operate as expected during a major incident.
+In managed services agreement. addition, the key business functions may not be appropriately recover following a major incident.
+This is likely to impact business operations and the delivery of key December 2020 April 2021 services.
+On track per EA:2020/10 (19) above.
+Completion date updated to align with Disaster Recovery Plan activities.
+Recommendation January 2021 The City should undertake appropriate tests to verify the effectiveness of the BCP.
+These tests should also verify that key staff are familiar with the plans and their On track. specific roles and responsibilities in a disaster situation.
+The results of these tests February 2021 should be recorded and the relevant actions taken to improve the plan where On track. necessary.
+Risk Rating (prior to controls) Moderate Risk Rating (with current controls) Moderate